|

 active particles on both sides of the cell membrane should be

+approximately equal.
 2 The principle of electrical neutrality.
 The number of

 extracellular cations and anions should be approximately equal.